wanglongqi/uniUnit/README.md

 - Units simplification: May be interesting, have some thoughts on it but not that clear.
 - Add more predefined units: I think it is useful, may be will be added into the package later.
 - Add tests to the package: some simple tests are used in development, but nose may be not a good idea.
 Test system is definitely needed in the package.
 - Documentation: may be not, simple packages like this one need documentation?
-I think readme page and [site posts](https://wanglongqi.github.io/uniUnit/) is enough.
+I think readme page and [site posts](https://wanglongqi.github.io/uniUnit/) are enough.